zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 ```

 In fact, it might be a good idea to specify "= default" anyway to clearly state your intention.
-Without "= default", consider this case where you decided to add a dtor, the impact is profound as moves are silently deleted. (say you have a std::map in this class, previously it can be moved now it has to be copied, this is orders of magnitude slower.)
+Without "= default", consider this case where you decided to add a dtor, the impact is profound as moves are silently deleted.
+Say you have a `std::map` in this class, previously it can be moved now it has to be copied, this is orders of magnitude slower.

 Default ctor is the same in C++11 as C++98.
 Generated dtor is roughly the same, except it's noexcept by default.